betterscientificsoftware/bssw.io/Articles/Blog/RSE-HPC-2020Workshop.md

   * Rinku Gupta, Argonne National Laboratory
   * Carlos Maltzahn, UC Santa Cruz

-For more details see the event website at [https://us-rse.org/rse-hpc-2020/](https://us-rse.org/rse-hpc-2020/) or the SC20 [program page](https://sc20.supercomputing.org/session/?sess=sess217).
+For more details see the [event website](https://us-rse.org/rse-hpc-2020/) or the SC20 [program page](https://sc20.supercomputing.org/session/?sess=sess217).
 If you’re participating in **SC20**, we hope you can join us!
 (Workshop registration required.)

 ### Author bios